Concerns about non-government schools

-Our Non-government School Regulation team monitors non-government schools’ compliance with the registration standards determined by the Minister for Education and Training and the other requirements specified in Part 4 of the School Education Act 1999 and the School Education Regulations 2000.
+Our Non-government School Regulation team monitors non-government schools’ compliance with the registration standards and other requirements specified in Part 4 of the School Education Act 1999 and the School Education Regulations 2000.

 Non-government schools must have a complaint handling system which meets Standard 9 (Complaints) requiring a fair process and the availability of a review.
-In most schools, the review enables a complainant to escalate an unresolved complaint to the school’s governing body (ie the board or management committee).
+In most schools, the review enables a complainant to escalate an unresolved complaint to the school’s governing body (as in, the board or management committee).

 We are unable to intervene in a complaint or to override a school’s decision.
-However, information provided by a member of the public may be taken into account in monitoring schools’ compliance with the registration standards.
+However, information provided by a member of the public may be considered in monitoring schools’ compliance with the registration standards.

 If you are concerned about the wellbeing of a child or children, contact the Western Australia Police Force or the Department of Communities – Child Protection and Family Support immediately.

 - Report a concern about a non-government school